mrxten/XamEffects/README.md

 </ContentPage>
 ```

-**Important:** if you need some gestures, use not GestureRecognizer, but [Commands](#commands) because effects doesn't work correctly with standard gestures in Xamarin.Forms.
+**Important:** if you need some gestures with touch effect, use not GestureRecognizer, but [Commands](#commands) because effects doesn't work correctly with standard gestures in Xamarin.Forms.

 ## Commands